 Permanent suspensions last forever.
 You need to create a new scheduled search.

 How can I troubleshoot the failure?

 For complete details, see Why Would a Scheduled Search Fail?

 Reactivate a Suspended Scheduled Search

 If you would like to reactivate the Scheduled Search immediately without waiting for the suspension time out period, you can edit the Scheduled Search and change the Run Frequency from Never back to the desired frequency.
 This will reactivate the Scheduled Search immediately.
-If the cause of the failure was temporary high load on the system, or some other connectivity issue, the Scheduled Search should run properly.
+If the cause of the failure was a temporary high load on the system or some other connectivity issue, the Scheduled Search should run properly.
 But if the root cause is still unknown, it may fail again.

 What else can I do?

 For assistance with Scheduled Search issues, contact Sumo Logic Support.